Aldi in the price war: when toast only costs 89 cents - Breaking Latest News

 According to the “Lebensmittel Zeitung”, the products cost significantly less than the discount standard products due to the savings measures during production.
 A pack of toast costs only 89 cents and a simple marble cake is already available for 1.39 euros.

 In view of the increased food prices, the discounter wants to add the new brand to the range, as the “Lebensmittel Zeitung” reports.
 In addition, this is not the first time that Aldi has its own cheap products on the shelves.
-Such cheap alternative products were already being tested during the corona pandemic in anticipation of a recession.
-Also in the ranges of Aldi’s competitors Netto and Norma are currently special cheap products.
+Such inexpensive alternative products were already being tested during the corona pandemic in anticipation of a recession.
+Also in the ranges of Aldi’s competitors, Netto and Norma, special cheap products are currently represented.

 vn